proconsule/nspindexer/README.md

 - Compatible with DBI plaintext list (if called with `index.php/?DBI`)
 - Net Install (if TCP port 2000 of Switch is reachable by webserver)
 - NSP Internal TitleID Check
+- XCI Internal TitleID Check (if keys supplied)
+- File Rename Based on TitleID & Version

 # Thanks to
+- SciresM for aes128.py we ported to PHP for NCA decryption
 - duckbill007 for support on DBI Installer
 - blawar for nsp update version look suggestion and all tinfoil cool stuff